 What to Watch

-District 75 is the NYC DOE’s specialized district serving students with significant disabilities.
-Its restraint and seclusion numbers will be the most consequential figures in the dataset.
+District 75 is the NYC DOE’s specialized district serving students with significant disabilities, and its restraint and seclusion numbers would be the most consequential figures in any city breakout.
 National CRDC data establishes that students with disabilities are restrained at more than five times the rate of nondisabled peers.
-District 75 serves the population most likely to appear in the data.
+District 75 serves the population most likely to appear in the data, so a city-level or district-level disclosure is the number to press for.

-The disability disproportionality ratio in the NYC report.
-The federal pattern is 13% disability share of enrollment producing 75%+ share of restraint and seclusion incidents.
-Whether NYC’s 2024-25 numbers are at, above, or below the federal pattern will determine whether the AG and the DOJ have the predicate evidence for action under Section 504 and Title II of the ADA, which is the federal template that took down Buffalo and St. Louis SSD in February 2026.
+The disability disproportionality ratio once NYC figures surface.
+The federal pattern is a 13% disability share of enrollment producing more than three-quarters of all students subjected to restraint and seclusion.
+Whether NYC’s numbers land at, above, or below the federal pattern will shape whether the AG and the DOJ have the predicate evidence for action under Section 504 and Title II of the ADA, which is the federal template that took down Buffalo and St. Louis SSD in February 2026.